25. 7. - 7. 8. 2005

 I stowed away the entire station between towels and trousers in the traveling bag.
 The mast often goes another way than the bag, there it otherwise on the conveyor belt in airport building hooks itself somewhere because of the excess length (1.15 m).
 Therefore I must it often also fetch again in a separate place.
 But lost it did not go however so far yet.
 You should only go without a mast, if one knows exactly whether at the picked places also trees are present for developing the antenna.
 Before the journey Seab (AA1MY) advised me absolutely to carry forward a mast, since the trees rather rarely in Ireland.
 I do not have the taking along repented, there are now and then trees available however were often not accessible without large problems.
 Only small bushes, were not suitable for tying up the antenna wire.

-As station I used: Transceiver Elecraft K2 with 5 W power output, inserted accumulator and automatic antenna tuner as well as DK9SQ-Mast as fastening for a groundplane (Up-And-Outer).
-Headphones, morse key and a accumualtor charger completed the equipment.
+As station I used: Transceiver Elecraft K2 with 5 W power output, inserted battery and automatic antenna tuner as well as DK9SQ-Mast as fastening for a groundplane (Up-And-Outer).
+Headphones, morse key and a battery charger completed the equipment.

 Where with the radio station?